Build The Team: Alignment vs. Results

 Look at the 2×2 matrix above.
 On the vertical axis you have the classic dimension of a person’s ability to produce results, from low to high.
 On the horizontal axis you have the dimensions of alignment / culture / fit.

 Let’s take a look at the four resulting quadrants.
 What do you do with team members that fall into each area?

 This one’s easy.
 If someone is not producing the required results and they are also a poor fit for the team, they need to move on.
 Remove them from the team gracefully.
 It is likely that their poor results are, in fact, a reflection of their poor alignment with the team.

 2: Low Results / High Alignment

 These people are a good cultural fit, they just aren’t producing the desired results.
 They bring good energy and that energy is amplified by the rest of the team.
 Train them.
 Coach them.
 Develop them.
-Bring them up to speed.
+Find out what they really want to be doing and move them to a team where they can do it.
 If they respond, you have created a valuable employee.
 If they are ultimately unable to deliver on results, let them go gracefully.

 3: High Results / High Alignment